 The two major sources for the Hampton Court conference, sometimes at odds, are, first, the semi-official account which William Barlow was asked to write up, a participant in the conference, and later head of the Second Westminster Company of Translators for the KJB.
 In his, “The Sum And Substance Of The Conference…” he takes a decidedly more positive view of the bishops, and presents the king as supportive of episcopacy and dismissive of the Puritans.
 Second is an anonymous account printed in Usher (sometimes called the “Harliean Account”), which presents a more positive account of the Puritans, presents James as largely supportive of them, and takes a quite dim view of the bishops.
 There are also more than a dozen additional contemporary accounts that contribute to our picture of the conference.
 Because such data will likely interest only the super-nerds, we have placed it all in a separate post here which most readers can safely ignore.
 For reasons detailed in that post on sources, and contrary to Nicolson, Curtis, and some others, we take Barlow as a largely faithful account that has been vindicated, and follow his narrative in this and the next few posts, supplementing it where needed with the other sources.

-William Craig names in his dissertation some sixty men that might have been present at the conference.
+Ken Fincham suggests some forty-two individuals who might have been at the conference.
+But he names only eleven accounts he is working with.
+William Craig, working with sixteen accounts (plus a number of what he calls “post-conference documents) names in his dissertation some sixty-six men that might have been present at the conference.
 Sometimes it is hard to speak with certainty.
 For example, King James had nearly doubled the size of Elizabeth’s privy council to twenty-four men.
 Seventeen of these could conceivably have been present, while thirteen most likely were.
 Yet only ten of these men are directly mentioned in an extant source.
 Thus we can only firmly say that ten of them attended.
 Using such a tight criterion to determine attendees, we can note the following chart of those who we know attended some part of the conference.
 The Puritan spokesmen are highlighted, while the name of anyone who went on to work on the KJB is underlined.

 KJB Creators Present At The Conference